 A final grade may be changed for cause as outlined in this policy, or for extenuating circumstances.
 A grade appeal must be made within four months of the posting of the final grade, using the following appeal process.
 The student must first attempt to resolve the disputed grade with the issuing faculty member by requesting that the grade be reevaluated.
-If, after this re-evaluation, the grade issue remains unresolved, the student next apprises the Associate Dean/Chair (or the Director of Graduate Studies if the faculty member is the Associate Dean/Chair (or Director of Graduate Studies if applicable) then evaluates the issue and consults with the faculty member.
+If, after this re-evaluation, the grade issue remains unresolved, the student next apprises the Associate Dean/Chair (or the Director of Graduate Studies if the faculty member is the Associate Dean/Chair) of the pending issue.
+The Associate Dean/Chair (or Director of Graduate Studies if applicable) then evaluates the issue and consults with the faculty member.
 If the Associate Dean/Chair believes that the grade appeal has merit, the Associate Dean/Chair reviews the appeals policy with the faculty member in an attempt to resolve the grade issue within the context of the academic appeal policy.
-If the matter remains unresolved, the student next appeals form.
+If the matter remains unresolved, the student next appeals to the Graduate Academic Foundations Committee (GAFC) via the portal appeal form.
 After receiving the portal appeal form, the Director of Graduate Studies then convenes a graduate appeals committee.
 The graduate appeals committee is comprised of the Director of Graduate Studies and two members of the Graduate Academic Foundations Committee (GAFC) who are not members of the academic unit from which the appeal has arisen.
 The Graduate Coordinator of the program from which the appeal has arisen presents the information to the GAFC appeals committee.
 The committee reviews the matter in its entirety and may request oral testimony and/or additional information from the parties involved.
 If the faculty member is not available to participate in the appeal process, the Associate Dean/Chair acts as surrogate for the faculty member in the appeal process.
 At all times, the burden of proof is on the student to demonstrate that the final grade does not accurately reflect the student's performance in the course.
 The decision of the GAFC appeals committee is final and cannot be further appealed.